 Indoor Maine Coons require less grooming than their outdoor equivalents.
 This is because their fur never brushes against bushes, trees, outside dirt, or wet puddles.

 Keeping a Maine Coon indoors, therefore, saves owners considerable time and effort.

 Outdoor Maine Coons

 If you let your Maine Coon outside, you should brush your Maine Coons thick dense fur on a daily basis.
 This is important for outdoor Coons, since regular grooming removes random things that get tangled within their fur, such as burs and grass seeds, that quickly develop into knots.

 Genetics plays a key role in the type of fur your Maine Coon is born with, i.e. whether it is fluffy, silky, or prone to knots.
-However, an additional consideration to bare in mind, is that if the weather is damp outdoors, owners may find their Maine Coons fur becomes increasingly prone to knots and tangles.
+However, an additional consideration to keep in mind is that if the weather is damp outdoors, owners may find their Maine Coons fur becomes increasingly prone to knots and tangles.

 13. Litter Box

 Yes, owners can keep this particular cat breed inside, as long as they are prepared to keep a litter box within their home and clean it out on a daily basis.
 Failure to keep the litter tray clean will likely result in your indoor Maine Coon opting to defecate another area of your home.

 Maine Coons are not known for being aloof or solitary, like other cat breeds.